Rose's Luxury

 Rose's Luxury is a restaurant on Barracks Row in Washington, D.C., created by chef-owner Aaron Silverman.
-It is known for not taking reservations which creates long lines, such that a nearby bar's top cocktail is called 'Waiting for Rose's' and linewaiters are reported to make up to thirty dollars an hour waiting in line.
-President Barack Obama celebrated his 54th birthday at Rose's, after First Lady Michelle Obama previously ate at the restaurant.
+It is known for not taking reservations which creates long lines, such that a nearby bar's top cocktail is called 'Waiting for Rose's' and line waiters are reported to make up to thirty dollars an hour waiting in line.
+President Barack Obama celebrated his 54th birthday at Rose's after First Lady Michelle Obama previously ate at the restaurant.

 The opening of Rose's Luxury in 2013 was the subject of a documentary, New Chefs on the Block.
-Chef Aaron Silverman had prior experience at Momofuku and opened a fine dining restaurant next door to Rose's Luxury named Pineapple & Pearls in 2016.
+Chef Aaron Silverman had prior experience at Momofuku.
+It opened a fine dining restaurant next door to Rose's Luxury named Pineapple & Pearls in 2016.
 Silverman has been the subject of a profile in The Washington Post, which characterized his work as mastery of 'the art of serious play'.